levyadams/TileCrawler/README.md

 1. copy the zip or clone the repo ```git clone git@github.com:levyadams/TileCrawler.git && cd tilecrawler```

 2. Inside of the directory type ```npm install```.
-(If you don't have node and don't care about that, simply click the index.html inside of /src and load it inside of any browser.)

 3. after install in cli type ```npm run gulp build``` and the file should build.
 If there is issues here lemme know!